antoniocasero/ACPReminder/README.md

 ```
 @property (nonatomic, strong) NSArray* timePeriods;
 ```
-Array of time periods between the one local notification presented and the next one.
+Array of time periods, between the local notification presented and the next one.

 ```
 @property (nonatomic, assign) BOOL randomMessage;